Today we broke ground on an expansion and renovation to one of the largest Kroc Centers in the nation.Continue

 Energy.
 Excitement.
 Movement.
 Laughter.
 Learning.
 Children.
 These are not...

-3d modeling active adult active aging adaptive reuse adult recreation aquatics architectural lighting architecture autodesk award bim brs architects cfo community engagement community outreach community recreation center construction culture denver recreation design drive drive 2 energy efficient environmental design firm culture flexible workspace food bank green building green globes groundbreaking health & wellness healthy aging historic preservation hospitality interior space planning interviewing & hiring kroc leed lessons learned lewisville library locker rooms materials mentoring metro carering metro caring multigenerational navisworks office office redesign office retreat opening operations prefab process project opening public meetings races recreation recreation architecture renovation rfp process salvation army senior senior center signage software staff storage student tour sustainable design taxi teamwork texas the source time-lapse trends uccs volunteering wayfinding wellness workflow productivity workshop zeppelin places
+3d modeling active adult active aging adaptive reuse adult recreation aquatics architectural lighting architecture autodesk award bim brs architects cfo community engagement community outreach community recreation center construction culture denver recreation design drive drive 2 energy efficient environmental design firm culture flexible workspace food bank green building green globes groundbreaking health & wellness healthy aging historic preservation hospitality interior space planning interviewing & hiring kroc leed lessons learned lewisville library locker rooms materials mentoring metro carering metro caring multigenerational navisworks office office redesign office retreat opening operations prefab process project opening project tour public meetings races recreation recreation architecture recreation design renovation rfp process salvation army senior senior center signage software staff storage student tour students sustainable design taxi teamwork texas the source time-lapse trends uccs volunteering wayfinding wellness workflow productivity workshop zeppelin places

 - Andy Stein, LEED AP